elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 indices="kubernetes-*,kubeaudit-*,other-*"
 ```

-**Note**, this process assumes that you are using the same s3 bucket as your previous cluster.
+!!!note
-If you aren't
+    This process assumes that you are using the same S3 bucket as your previous cluster.
+If you aren't:

-- Register a new s3 snapshot repository to the old bucket as per https://www.elastic.co/guide/en/elasticsearch/plugins/7.9/repository-s3-usage.html#repository-s3-usage
+    - Register a new S3 snapshot repository to the old bucket as [described here](https://www.elastic.co/guide/en/elasticsearch/plugins/7.9/repository-s3-usage.html#repository-s3-usage)
     - Use the newly registered snapshot repository in the restore process